 Dedicated to my Dad - William H. Burner

-Picture was taken when we came to live with the Burner's.
+Picture was taken when we first came to live with the Burner's.

 Let's go back to the beginning.
-Dad accepted guardianship of my sister and I when we were 8 and 9 years old.
+Dad accepted guardianship of my sister and I when we were 7 and 8 years old.
 He raised us as if we were his own and we lacked for nothing.
 We attended God's house of worship regularly and all seemed to be going well with our family.
-Dad wanted to adopt us but my birth dad would not allow it; so he changed our last name to Burner.
+Our foster Dad wanted to adopt us but my birth dad would not allow it; so he changed our last name to Burner.

 However, as I grew older Dad and I did not agree on everything and I'm sure he oftentimes became very frustrated with me.
 I did him many a wrong and he had every right to reject me as a son; but he did not.
 I entered the service after a failure to complete Business College due to riotous living as that of the Prodigal Son.